jymewill24/Python-Job-Listings-Scraper/README.md

 # Python-Job-Listings-Scraper
 A Python web scraper that collects job listings from the Fake Python Jobs website.
 The scraper will extract information such as the job title, company name, location, and a link to the full job description.

-This project was built as part of the [roadmap.sh Job Listings Scraper Project](https://roadmap.sh/projects/job-listings-scraper).
+This project was built as part of the roadmap.sh [Python Job Listings Scraper Project](https://roadmap.sh/projects/job-listings-scraper).

 ## Features
 - Fetches HTML content using the `requests` library.